Strange metal in the doped Hubbard model via percolation: Rewriting the Hubbard Hamiltonian

-It is important to acknowledge that some experiments in the cuprates find a critical doping far from the $p_c$ calculated above, e.g. perhaps as high as $\sim 0.23$ in Nd-LSCO~\cite{Matt2015,Collingnon2017,Proust2019}.
-The value of the percolation critical occupation probability $P_c$ and therefore this hole doping $p_c$ is not universal, however, so perturbations to the system will change it in general.
-Additionally, if we were to include a spin-spin interaction as noted above then we may need to consider a somewhat different model to make certain quantitative predictions, even at temperatures above a transition into any low-temperature ordered state.
-Here we use the fact that electron positions are uncorrelated to justify a classical percolation model, but a more general random cluster model~\cite{fortuin1972, Grimmett2003}---which has percolation, Ising, and Potts models as special cases---may be more warranted if including a spin-spin interaction in the model, and non-universal properties such as the value of $p_c$ could change.
-We find that the qualitative behavior of the resistivity and optical conductivity of our system ultimately do not depend upon precise details of the percolation transition, e.g. the value of critical exponents, and rely only on the presence of a distribution of random clusters, so we proceed here with the simpler uncorrelated percolation model.
+We see that the value of $p_c^{(\mathrm{sqr})}$ is rather close the critical hole doping $p_c\sim 0.19$ identified in experiments in a number of different cuprates~\cite{Loram2001,Tallon2001,Tallon2020}.
+It is important to acknowledge, however, that experiments in some materials find a rather different value, e.g. perhaps as high as $p_c \sim 0.23$ in Nd-LSCO~\cite{Matt2015,Collingnon2017,Proust2019}.
+The value of the percolation critical occupation probability $P_c$ and therefore the corresponding hole doping $p_c$ is not universal, however, so perturbations to a system will change it in general.
+Perhaps most relevant in this respect is the spin-spin exchange interaction with energy scale $J\sim t^2/U$ produced for large but finite $U$ by virtual double occupation of sites, which could in principle produce long-range spin correlations for $T\lesssim J$~\cite{Dagotto1994}.
+We continue with the classical percolation model with uncorrelated electron positions by arguing this term is only a very small perturbation for $J\ll t,T \ll U$, but a more general random cluster model~\cite{Fortuin1972, Grimmett2003}---which has percolation, Ising, and Potts models as special cases---may be more warranted and give more quantitatively accurate predictions for $T\sim J$, including a shift in nonuniversal properties such as the values of $p_c$.
+Even with this caveat, however, we will show that the qualitative behavior of the resistivity and optical conductivity of our system ultimately do not depend upon precise details of the percolation transition, e.g. the value of critical exponents, and only rely on the presence of a critical distribution of random clusters.
+Additionally, any disorder in the system, be it random spatial variation of the hopping $t$ or a random on-site potential, would also disfavor spatial correlations.
+Disorder is unavoidable in real systems, so the most relevant states to consider in our further analysis are precisely those without any order, manifesting the percolative behavior with $T$-independent transition that we have identified.